Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 ## Use of Linux Debian Operating System

 In this directory, we will use the linux operating system Debian, and will test AlmaLinux, which replaces CentOS.
-The Debian-13 runs quite well, with some treatments for recent Scalapack to Siesta-4.1b compilation below.
+The Debian-13 runs quite well with some treatments for recent Scalapack in Siesta-4.1b compilation below.
 In AlmaLinux, the AlmaLinux-9.6 is updated for internet connection except for FFTW3, and the pip3 correction for pairlist, but AlmaLinux goes wrong when "genice CS1 ...." is used.